Vietnam.vn - Nền tảng quảng bá Việt Nam

 The fruit is stuffed into the crop, giving the kereru a plump appearance after eating.
 However, they prefer to perch in sunny places.
 As a result, the warm fruit-filled crop can begin to ferment and produce alcohol.
 Humans would not get drunk in the same way because of their much larger bodies.
 But the tiny kereru bird can get drunk.

 The Native Bird Rehabilitation Centre in Whangarei, New Zealand, received 60 drunk kereru in 2010.
 "They came in drunk.
-It was very strange when people brought us dozens of drunk pigeons," said Robert Webb, manager at the centre.
+It was very strange that people would bring us dozens of drunk pigeons," said Robert Webb, manager at the centre.

 The Kereru was voted New Zealand Bird of the Year 2018 by Forest and Bird.
 The Kereru is important to the New Zealand landscape.
 They are the only native bird with a beak large enough to eat some of the country's largest seed pods.
 As such, they play an important role in the dispersal of plant species.